Driving While License Suspended or Revoked

 The charge of driving while license suspended (either with or without knowledge) is serious.
 A conviction can cause a dramatic increase in your insurance premiums for years to come.
 Most importantly, entering a plea or paying the ticket can cause you to receive a five-year suspension of your driver's license as a Florida "Habitual Traffic Offender" if you have three criminal or civil infractions within a five (5) year period.

 DWLS Without Knowledge

 Driving While License Suspended Without Knowledge is a civil infraction.
 Florida statute 322.34 (1) states that someone driving their vehicle without knowing that their license is suspended is guilty of a moving violation.
 Aside from being adjudicated guilty and having three points assessed on your license, a DWLS without knowledge citation can have devastating consequences if you have at least two other major violations on your driving record.

 DWLS With Knowledge

 Driving on a Suspended License With Knowledge is a criminal infraction and your appearance in court IS REQUIRED.
-Florida Statute 322.34 (2) states that a person commits a misdemeanor of the second degree when they are convicted of driving while license suspended on the first offense.
+Florida Statute 322.34 (2) states that a person commits a misdemeanor of the second degree when they are convicted of driving while their license is suspended on the first offense.
 Even if adjudication is withheld, meaning no formal conviction, a DWLS with Knowledge still counts as a major moving violation for purposes of Habitualization with the DHSMV.

-Even upon a conviction, depending on the circumstances, you may be eligible for a hardship license after a point suspension if you satisfy certain requirements including: taking an examination, completing a Twelve Hour Advanced Driving Improvement (ADI) Course, paying a fee for reinstatement and paying additional fees for the hardship license.
+Even upon a conviction, depending on the circumstances, you may be eligible for a hardship license after a point suspension if you satisfy certain requirements including taking an examination, completing a Twelve Hour Advanced Driving Improvement (ADI) Course, paying a fee for reinstatement, and paying additional fees for the hardship license.